 - Create the Internet Gateway, then a public and a private route table

 Create an Internet Gateway and attach it to the VPC.
-Create a public route table with a default route to the internet gateway and create a private route table.
+Create a public route table named ATD_PublicRT with a default route to the internet gateway and create a private route table named ATD_PrivateRT.

 - Configure the bastion host

-Create the NACLs and Security Group configuration for the bastion host.
+Create the NACLs named ATD_Public1 and Security Group named ATD_Bastion-SG with the appropriate configuration for the bastion host.

-Set up the bastion host Amazon EC2 instance and verify connectivity using SSH.
+Set up the bastion host Amazon EC2 instance with the name tag BastionHost and verify connectivity using SSH.